iMerica/fs/README.md

 # FS

-FS is a radical new concept that proposes: everything teams need for issue tracking and project management can be done using only a unix file system.
+FS is a radical new concept that proposes: everything teams need for issue tracking and project management can be done using only a unix file system (using NFS, SMB, Dropbox or Github).
 In the following steps I'll show you how to track a new software project using FS.

 ### Epics